 Accessible Rich Internet Applications (ARIA)

 WAI-ARIA stands for the Web Accessibility Initiative, Accessible Rich Internet Applications.
-I've added this section to the WCAG page because ARIA can be needed to meet WCAG criteria in some situations.
-Also, in preparation for the Web Accessibility Specialist exam, I need to study and secure my knowledge and understanding of ARIA.
+I've added this section to my guidance pages because ARIA can be needed to meet WCAG criteria in some situations.

 Purpose and impact of ARIA